AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

 ## Successful non-native sync for MSI requires the following {#successful-non-native-sync-for-msi-requires-the-following}

-1. Sync the Salesforce Sales User to Marketo.
+1. Sync the [!DNL Salesforce] Sales User to Marketo.

-   The Salesforce Sales User is an external user that owns the Leads/Contacts in Salesforce.
-A Marketo Sales Person needs to be upserted for the Salesforce Sales User.
+   The [!DNL Salesforce] Sales User is an external user that owns the Leads/Contacts in [!DNL Salesforce].
+A Marketo Sales Person needs to be upserted for the [!DNL Salesforce] Sales User.
 The *externalSalesPersonId* field is mandated for the upsert of the Sales Person.

    <table>
     <colgroup>